-Of Charlie and Edmund Inkin’s collection of effortlessly laid-back places to stay (see more here and here), this has the best location: overlooking the sea in the enchanting fishing village of Mousehole, noted for its artists, Christmas illuminations and legend of ‘Stargazy Pie’.
+Of Charlie and Edmund Inkin’s collection of effortlessly laid-back places to stay (see pages 00 and 000), this has the best location: overlooking the sea in the enchanting fishing village of Mousehole, noted for its artists, Christmas illuminations and invention of stargazy pie.
 A hotel since Victorian times, the 14 sea-facing bedrooms have happily submitted to Charlie’s penchant for tongue and groove panelling, pale blue or mustard yellow walls, auction room finds and striped curtains.
 Downstairs, in the open-plan, wood-floored bar/dining room, you’ll tuck in to head chef Matt Smith’s superb dishes.
-Making the most of the view through picture windows, the sun-filled sitting area, embellished by striped armchairs and handsome sofas, runs the length of the ground floor.
-Lazing there, looking across the palm-filled garden to the shining sea, you’ll keep delaying your departure by another hour.
+Making the most of the view through picture windows, the sun-filled sitting area, embellished with striped armchairs and handsome sofas, runs the length of the ground floor.
+Lazing there, looking through the palm trees to the shining sea, you’ll keep delaying your departure by another hour.
 It’s that sort of place.
-Doubles from £140.

 Want to find out more?
 Visit the hotel's .